By Eric Brandt

 Trailering technology

-The Tahoe makes towing easier with features like Boat Ramp Assist and Trailer Navigation — which works out the best route based on the size of the trailer.
+Features like Boat Ramp Assist and Trailer Navigation — which works out the ideal route while taking the trailer’s size into account — make towing much more manageable.

 Chevrolet’s new-vehicle warranty lasts three years or 36,000 miles, whichever comes first.
 Powertrains are covered for five years or 60,000 miles.
 These terms are typical among mainstream manufacturers.
 The first scheduled service is also included.